xonsh/xonsh/docs/tutorial_hist.rst

 is theoretically possible.)

-To be able to tee stdout and stderr and still have the terminal responsive, xonsh implements its own teeing psuedo-terminal on top of the Python standard library ``pty`` module.
+To be able to tee stdout and stderr and still have the terminal responsive, xonsh implements its own teeing pseudo-terminal on top of the Python standard library ``pty`` module.
 You can find this class in the ``xonsh.teepty`` module.
 Like with lazy JSON, this is independent from other parts of xonsh and can be used on its own.
 If you find this useful in other areas, please let us know!